Anoushka Shankar: Activism

 In October 2023, Shankar signed the Artists4Ceasefire open letter to Joe Biden, President of the United States, calling for a ceasefire in the Israeli bombardment of Gaza.

 Personal life

 In 2010, she married British director Joe Wright.
 They have two sons (born 2011 and 2015).
-They separated in December 2017 and finalised their divorce in September 2019.
-She lives in London with her sons.
+They separated in December 2017 after discovering her husband's infidelity and finalised their divorce in September 2019.
+Shankar lives in London with her sons.